 Occupation: author and researcher; Purdue University, BA; San Jose State University, MA

 Background and Personal History: Jan Dohner lives on her family farm and has more than 35 years of hands-on experience with the use of livestock guard dogs for predator control.
 On their farm, Jan and her family use corgis as herding dogs and have raised Shetland sheep, Fainting goats, Morgan and Trakehner horses, and historic breeds of chickens and turkeys.
 They are also active beekeepers and organic gardeners.

-• Livestock Guardians; Using Dogs, Donkeys and Llamas to Protect Your Herd.
-Storey Publishing, 2007 (available in the MOTHER EARTH NEWS Store)
+Livestock Guardians: Using Dogs, Donkeys and Llamas to Protect Your Herd.
+Storey Publishing, 2007

 Other Fun Facts: As an avid knitter, Jan believes a person can never have too much yarn!

 More places to Find Jan on the Web:

 Facebook: Janet Vorwald Dohner

 Jan’s daughter-in-law sells her farm and handmade products, as well as fleeces, roving, yarn, knitting kits, batting, and honey from Jan’s farm at her Etsy shop